isblab/pickET/README.md

     ```
     **_Note:_** The CUDA version can be checked by running `nvidia-smi` from the terminal.

-##TODO preprocessing before running pickET
+#TODO preprocessing before running pickET
-Run TOmoeed (provide ref and link to software and command used to run).
+Run Tomoeed (provide ref and link to software and command used to run).

-TODO show pics of outputs at each step.
+#TODO show pics of outputs at each step.

 ## Run PickET